 How To Write a Bridesmaid Speech

-Length - A good wedding speech should be no longer than 7 minutes and no shorter than 5, make it too short and it will seem dodged.
+Length - A good maid of honour speech should be no longer than seven minutes and no shorter than five, make it too short and it will seem dodged.
 Make it too long and it can get boring or uncomfortable for people who are dying to get to the bar.

 Introduction - Remember not everyone will know who you are so start by introducing yourself and explain how you know the bride and groom.